shipujin/liveslak/README.txt

 livepw="somestring" => Change the password for user "live".
   The password is passed as a cleartext string.
+  You can pass an empty string (livepw=) to remove the password.

 locale=nl_NL kbd=nl tz=Europe/Amsterdam => Example of language,
   keyboard and/or timezone customization.

 rootpw="somestring" => Change the password for user "root".
   The password is passed as a cleartext string.
+  You can pass an empty string (rootpw=) to remove the password.

 === Custom software ===